(Still) Seeking A Sensitivity Reader

-We Are All Thieves of Somebody’s Future Available for Preorder
+We Are All Thieves of Somebody’s Future Available

 Hey there.
-Just swinging by to let you know We Are All Thieves of Somebody’s Future—the forthcoming anthology that will have a neat little sci-fi story by me in it—is now available for preorders.
-Remember, this will be a limited print run, so if you want one of these beauties gracing your eyeballs and then your bookshelf, a preorder is a good way to ensure that happens.
-Future you circa May 1 will be delighted.
+Just swinging by to let you know We Are All Thieves of Somebody’s Future—the anthology that has a neat little sci-fi story by me in it—is now available.
+Remember, this is a limited print run, so if you want one of these beauties gracing your eyeballs and then your bookshelf, order one before they’re sold out.
+Future you will be delighted.

 My story is called “Starlight Vigil,” and it’s a funky one in which time moves both ways as we follow the story of an engineer on a generation ship bound for the stars in search of a new home for humanity.
 I hope you check it out and it doesn’t completely baffle you like most of the people who read the first draft.